 PIETRO ARETIN, attributed in Day’s Collacon

-This year, in further advancing our goals, we are seeking entries for the country’s first satirical writing competition for young people between the ages of 15 and 30.
-We believe other forms of writing, from poetry to non-fiction, have received great attention, and it is high time we equally spotlit the significance of satirising in opinion-shaping and nation-building.
+In further advancing these goals, we are seeking entries for the second edition of the Prize for Satire, the winners of which will be getting cash prizes of up to N200,000.
+We believe other forms of writing, from poetry to non-fiction, have received great attention and it is high time we equally spotlit the significance of satirising in opinion-shaping and nation-building.
 There is hardly a better way to do this than through a healthy rivalry.

 Only one entry is allowed per person.

 — Be written in English and saved in a .doc format (for articles) and .pdf (for cartoons).